- Your City

 Reducing transportation pollution

-Transportation activities contribute most of our regional air and climate pollution.
+Transportation activities contribute to most of our regional air and climate pollution.
 Cars, trucks and other vehicles that run on diesel or gasoline emit greenhouse gas emissions and other toxic pollutants.
 Switching to other modes of transportation, or opting for more energy-efficient or alternatively-fueled models, helps reduce pollution and improve quality of life in our community.

 Walk, bike and bus more.